lburlot/biosphere-microcloud/mysql/README.md

 This component is the MySQL server for MicroScope.

-The installation procedure is based on official docker images for MySQL.
+The installation of the MySQL server is based is based on official docker images for MySQL.
-See [here](https://dev.mysql.com/doc/refman/5.7/en/linux-installation-docker.html) for some documentation.
+See [1] and [2] for some documentation.

 ## Technical notes

+We generate the root password for MySQL with the same command use in the Docker.
+This is easier to reuse it in the code.

+The MySQL client (`mysql`) is not installed on the server but is installed inside docker.

+To install the UDF, we need to wait that the server is started.
+We implement a solution close to the ones described in [2] (section "No connections until MySQL init completes").
+Note that [3] suggests using `mysqladmin` instead of `mysql`.

 ## TODO